Dana L. Dornsife: President

 Tami Keeler: Office and Patient Services Manager

-A San Ramon, CA resident, Tami Keeler joined Lazarex Cancer Foundation in 2007 as Office Manager and Patient Coordinator.
+A San Ramon, CA resident, Tami Keeler joined Lazarex Cancer Foundation in 2007 as Office and Patient Services Manager.
 With over fifteen years of customer service experience under her belt, Tami is well prepared for the most important part of her work - looking after Lazarex’s VIPs (Very Important Patients) by coordinating patient applications, reimbursements, travel logistics and clinical trial assistance.
-Tami applies her vast array of other skills to the administration, event planning, accounting, design, and logistical aspects of the Lazarex organization.
+Tami applies her vast array of other skills to the administration, event planning, design, and logistical aspects of the Lazarex organization.

 Titles and work functions aside, Tami is a woman of persistence, humor and compassion.
 These are qualities greatly needed in the daily striving to offer hope, dignity and life to those seeking assistance through Lazarex's program services.
 She is also an artist, photographer and mom.
 Her best work of art is her son.
 Tami is thankful to be able use her talents to help Lazarex fulfill its mission of providing hope and assistance to people with cancer who have been told they have run out of options.